- Share this article on Facebook

 With this order, the network is making a bet on familiarity.
-Comedy Central viewers likely are already familiar with Attell care of his late-night travelogue series, Insomniac With Dave Attell, which aired from 2001-04 and spawned several specials.
-His other Comedy Central projects have included the revival of The Gong Show With Dave Attell in 2008, a Comedy Central Presents stand-up special and regular appearances on The Daily Show With Jon Stewart.
+Comedy Central viewers likely are already familiar with Attell care of his late-night travelogue series, Insomniac with Dave Attell, which aired from 2001-2004 and spawned several specials.
+His other Comedy Central projects have included the revival of The Gong Show with Dave Attell in 2008, a Comedy Central Presents stand up special and regular appearances on The Daily Show with Jon Stewart.

 The male-skewing comedy network previously announced plans for a late-night strip starring Nerdist’s Chris Hardwick.
 Both the Attell series and the special, which are being executive produced by Attell and 3 Arts, will bow in 2014.